berquerant/cv/README.md

 cv - Translate data

 Usage:
-  cv [flags]
+  cv INPUT_FORMAT OUTPUT_FORMAT [flags]

 Read data from standard input and convert it to the specified format, then write it to standard output.

-The input format is specified with the -i option.
-If it is not specified, it will be automatically determined.
-The output format is specified with the -o option.
-If it is not specified, it will be json.
-Valid values for each format are json, yaml, toml, and csv.
+Valid values for INPUT_FORMAT and OUTPUT_FORMAT are:

+  json, j       json
+  yaml, yml, y  yaml
+  toml, t       toml
+  csv, c        csv
+  ltsv, l       ltsv

 For csv format, the delimiter can be specified with the -d option.
 If it is not specified, it will be , (comma).
   -d string
         delimiter (default ",")
-  -i string
-        source format (default "auto")
-  -o string
-        destination format (default "json")
 ```